microsoft/MCW-Securing-Azure-IoT-solutions/Hands-on lab/HOL step-by step - Securing the IoT end-to-end.md

         /bin/udevadm trigger $tpm
         ```

+        - Reboot the device/machine
+        - Login and re-open the terminal
         - Check that access has been applied:

         ```bash
         ls -l /dev/tpm0
         ```

-        - You should see the following:
+        - You should see the following, ensure that `iotedge` is displayed:

         ```bash
         crw-rw---- 1 root iotedge 10, 224 Jul 20 16:27 /dev/tpm0